I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_send_phy_configuration_packet.md

 ## Members

 `PhyConfigurationPacket`

 Points to the PHY_CONFIGURATION_PACKET structure.

 ## Remarks
 The packet is sent to all nodes on the bus.
-See the <a href="http://go.microsoft.com/fwlink/p/?linkid=8729">IEEE 1394 Trade Association specification</a> website for a description of Phy packets.</p>
+See the <a href="http://go.microsoft.com/fwlink/p/?linkid=8729">IEEE 1394 Trade Association specification</a> website for a description of Phy packets.

 ## Requirements
 | &nbsp; | &nbsp; |